Blue Matter (John Scofield album)

-Blue Matter is a studio album by jazz guitarist John Scofield that was released in 1986.
+Blue Matter is a studio album by jazz guitarist John Scofield, released in 1986.
 It is the first of three recordings featuring Gary Grainger on bass guitar and Dennis Chambers on drums.
 The keyboards are played by Mitchel Forman with Don Alias providing percussion.
 Hiram Bullock is featured as second guitarist on three tracks.

 Reception

 AllMusic awarded the album with 4 stars and its review by Scott Yanow states: "One of the top jazz guitarists from the mid-1980s on, John Scofield has always had a very recognizable sound and the ability to combine together R&B/funk with advanced jazz".